rabbitmq/rabbitmq-tutorials/php/README.md

     sudo apt-get install git-core php5-cli

 Then you can install `php-amqplib` using [Composer](http://getcomposer.org).

-Install Composer and add it to your path, then run the following command inside this project folder:
+To do that install Composer and add it to your path, then run the following command inside this project folder:

     composer.phar install